The64thGamer/cheeseepedia/content/meta/editing-cheese-e-pedia-in-local-environments.md

 To run Pagefind, run the following command: `./pagefind --site "public" --output-subdir ../static/pagefind --glob "wiki/**/*.{html}"`

 You can then re-run one of the compilation scripts and test the search functionality on the live site.

----

-Thank you for contributing to Cheese-E-Pedia!

----